 The OGA has ten trophies awarded on an annual basis to members from any Area.
 For details of individual OGA Trophies and Awards, follow the links in the menu bar.
-The 2019 awards will be announced at the AGM in Bristol, 11 January, 2020.
+The 2019 awards were announced at the AGM in Bristol, 11 January, 2020.
 As well as the trophies, winners chose between a subscription to Classic Boat or Watercraft Magazine.
 We are grateful to our sponsors for supporting our competitions.

 Alan Hidden Memorial Trophy